zjhken/muslrust/README.md

         not a dynamic executable
 ```

-From there on, you can include it in a blank docker image (because everything you need is included in the binary) and end up a [5MB docker blog image](https://github.com/clux/blog).
+From there on, you can include it in a blank docker image (because everything you need is included in the binary) and perhaps end up with a [5MB docker blog image](https://github.com/clux/blog).

 ## Docker builds
 Latest is always the last built nightly pushed by travis.
 To pin against specific builds, see the [available tags](https://hub.docker.com/r/clux/muslrust/tags/) on the docker hub.